plain-solutions-gmbh/kirby-form-block-suite/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-- [ ] The installation does not contain any [custom templates](https://github.com/youngcut/kirby-form-block-suite?tab=readme-ov-file#customize-the-output)
+I confirm that the Troubleshooting chapter does not solve my problem and that installation does not contain any custom form templates.
-- [ ] No solution in the [chapter _Troubleshooting_](https://github.com/youngcut/kirby-form-block-suite?tab=readme-ov-file#troubleshooting) could solve my problem.